EighteenZi/rocksdb_wiki/Manual-Compaction.md

 Compaction can be triggered manually by calling <code>CompactRange</code>.
-The <code>begin</code> and <code>end</code> arguments define the key range to be compacted.
 The example code below shows how to use it.

 ```cpp
 Options options;